 As MADD documented in a Request for Information (RFI) response to the National Highway Traffic Safety Administration (NHTSA) in May 2021, there are many potential technologies to prevent drunk driving.
 As soon as any one solution is proven effective, it must be introduced and implemented immediately as standard equipment in all new cars.
 If additional drunk driving prevention technologies are proven effective, they should be implemented subsequently.

-Provisions from the Senate bill are now included in the bipartisan Infrastructure Investment and Jobs Act passed by the Senate on August 10.
-Similar provisions are included in the House-passed INVEST in America Act passed on July 1.
+Provisions from the Senate bill are now included in the bipartisan Infrastructure Investment and Jobs Act passed by the Senate on August 10 and the House on November 5.
+Similar provisions were included in the House-passed INVEST in America Act passed on July 1.

 - American consumers strongly support Congressional action.